agnesmaria1/Venture-Fending/README.md

 ## Installation Guide

-Before running the application first install the following dependencies on your GitBash, macOS user, please upload the notebook using Google Colab.
+Before running the application first install the following dependencies on your GitBash.
+For MacOS user, you can download GC notebook and upload the notebook using Google Colab.

 ```python
 pip install --upgrade tensorflow